Yes - you can use Songtrust to manage the estate of someone who has passed away.

-It is important to know that there are several steps that need to be taken before Songtrust can help you manage an estate.
+Songtrust is able to help you manage an estate.
+However, there are several steps that need to be taken before Songtrust can help you manage an estate.
 First, the Performance Rights Organization (PRO) the estate is currently with has an identification and verification process that you must partake in.

 This process needs to be done separately from your Songtrust account, and Songtrust can not offer legal advice.
 If you have gone through this process, are a current Songtrust client (or are inquiring about an existing Songtrust account), and would like to use Songtrust to collect on behalf of the estate, please use our Support Form to submit a ticket and reach our Client Services Team.
 You can find this form by logging into your account and finding the link on your client dashboard.